Effective behavior of heterogeneous media governed by strain gradient elasticity: Introduction

+We consider the simple setting of one dimensional strain gradient elasticity in this paper.
 The continuum theory of elasticity with length scale dependence takes one of two approaches.
-The first is a nonlocal or ``integral'' approach (sometimes referred to as strongly nonlocal) where the stress at a point depends on strains across a domain via decaying kernel functions \cite{eringen1972nonlocal,eringen_1972b,eringen1972linear}.
+The first is a nonlocal or ``integral'' approach (sometimes referred to as strongly nonlocal) where the stress at a point depends on the strain across the domain via decaying kernel functions \cite{eringen1972nonlocal,eringen_1972b,eringen1972linear}.
 Such theories have been used to study (dispersive) wave propagation and defects like screw dislocations \cite{eringen1983differential}.
-The second is the ``gradient'' approach (sometimes referred to as weakly nonlocal) wherein the stress is a function of the strain and its gradients at the same point \cite{eringen1983differential}.
+The second is the ``gradient'' approach (sometimes referred to as weakly nonlocal) wherein the stress is a function of the strain and its gradients at the same point \cite{koiter_1964,mindlin_1965,aifantis_1984,eringen1983differential}.
 Such theories have been used to regularize singular solutions of classical elasticity, for example at crack tips \cite{vardoulakis1996gradient,zhou1999investigation}.
 However, these theories are all postulated phenomenologically at the macroscopic scale.

-It is possible to derive nonlocal theories, especially strain gradient theories, starting from either discrete models using dispersion relations \cite{kunin_1966,krumhansl_1967}, or heterogeneous materials using `higher order homogenization' \cite{bakhvalov_1989}.
-A subtle issue that arises in the latter is that the truncation of the expansion at second order requires care and a naive truncation can lead to a non-positive-definite second-order modulus \cite{allaire_2016,smyshlyaev_2000,thbaut_2025}.
+There are also derivations of length scale dependent theories, especially strain gradient theories, starting from either discrete models using dispersion relations \cite{kunin_1966,krumhansl_1967}, or heterogeneous materials using ``higher order homogenization'' \cite{bakhvalov_1989,drugan_1996}.
+A subtle issue that arises in the latter is that the truncation of the expansion at second order requires care, and a naive truncation can lead to a non-positive-definite second order modulus \cite{allaire_2016,smyshlyaev_2000,thbaut_2025}.
+These derivations are formal, and valid in the asymptotic limit of zero ratio of microscopic (heterogeneity) to macroscopic length scale since they use Taylor expansion around the zero length scale ratio.